Traditional Gastronomy Tour

 More than 40 specialties of Spanish and Catalan cuisine

 Barcelona, one of the capitals of the Mediterranean diet, is internationally known for its New Cuisine.
 Restaurants such as El Celler de Can Roca, Abac, El Bulli or El Racó de Can Fabes are places of worship for both foreign and domestic tourists.
 Our Chef Jordi Narro, trained in the kitchens of Celler de Can Roca and El Bulli, designed, on the occasion of the celebration of our 45th Anniversary, an exciting Gastronomic Tour of traditional specialties, presented according to the canons of the new kitchen.
 The visitor enjoys a Gastronomic Tour made up of more than 44 specialities, with special emphasis on paellas and rice dishes and with vegan, vegetarian, halal and gluten-free options among others..
 Our customers travel through Catalonia through dishes such as Cannelloni Spinach and Tomatoes dehydrated in the sun or Macaroni to the Barcelonina, south to take a Cordovan Salmorejo to the north with some Pintxos Euskadi, Galicia to taste its wonderful Octopus Feira or the Puerta del Sol of Madrid to taste some Churros with Chocolate, not to mention the international Paella Valenciana.
-All this presented by an excellent service that is responsible for both serving and presenting the dishes and drinks, which are included.
+All this presented by an excellent service that is responsible for both serving and presenting the dishes and beverages, which are included.
 All the gastronomic offer is systematically replenished without limitations of any kind, always trying to make the visitor feel a great sense of abundance and service.

 Our Chef: Jordi Narro